Tagging.tech presents an audio interview with Martin Wilson about image recognition.

 The idea that it could be automated, this process, and have a computer work out what’s in the image and tag the digital assets appropriately is enormous.
 It’s almost like the Holy Grail of the upload process for DAM systems.

 There was an awful lot of excitement when, for example Google Cloud Vision came out with their service.
 It’s what called an API which enables other applications to make use of the image recognition functionality.
-There’s a lot of other services as well that have come out in the last couple of years like Clarifai, is another one.
+There’s a lot of other services as well that have come out in the last couple of years like Clarify, is another one.

 When they came out, lots of DAM vendors got very excited and rushed to add the functionality into their own applications.
 We did the same.
-About a year ago we started a project with the objective of developing a component that could be used with Asset Bank in order to add auto-tagging capabilities to Asset Bank.
+About a year ago we started a project with the objective of developing a component that could be used with Asset Bank in order to add auto-tagging capabilities to asset bank.